Saturday, September 27, 2008

 Chola Bronze Sculpture : A product of Tamil creative genius

 Tamil Nadu in South India has a very rich heritage of bronze sculptures at various temples and ancient palaces.
-These sculptures are so divinely fascinating to the senses and their artistic appeal is simply undeniable.
-These sensuous and sacred bronze icons are full of mystery and ecstasy.
+These sculptures are divinely fascinating to the senses and their artistic appeal is simply irresistible.
+These sensuous and sacred bronze icons, are full of mystery and ecstasy.

 The Tamil Nadu bronze sculptures present a quality of everlasting beauty.
 The divine beauty, grace, elegance and rhythm of the dancing figures and the power and life that is manifested through them, place them amongst the masterpieces of the world.

 The history of metal art in South India is very ancient and it is a living art to this day.
 This is kept alive by the ingenious craftsmen who have preserved the precious rare ancient texts on sculpture to this day.